nhojpatrick/jeremylong_DependencyCheck/README.md

 ### Maven Plugin

 More detailed instructions can be found on the [dependency-check-maven github pages](http://jeremylong.github.io/DependencyCheck/dependency-check-maven).
-By default, the plugin is tied to the `verify` phase (i.e. `mvn verify`).
-Alternatively, one can directly invoke the plugin via `mvn org.owasp:dependency-check-maven:check`.
+By default, the plugin is tied to the `verify` phase (i.e. `./mvnw verify`).
+Alternatively, one can directly invoke the plugin via `./mvnw org.owasp:dependency-check-maven:check`.

 The dependency-check plugin can be configured using the following: